uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 Search and Filter: Use the search and filter functionality to quickly find specific menu items or vendors.

 View Availability: Check the availability of menu items in real-time and see when your favorite dishes are being served.

-Set Notifications: Enable notifications to receive alerts when your favorite vendors are serving your preferred menu items.

 Manage Preferences: Update your food preferences at any time to reflect your changing tastes and dietary needs.